23-2-DSDN242/mddn242-parametric-design-tommyeryka/README.md

 (Replace this README with information about your alphabet.
 This is an example.)

-Each of my letters is composed with two circles.
-The size and position of the first circle is fixed, but the location and size of the second circle is controlled by three parameters.
+Each of my letters is composed with two arcs and two rectangles.
+The arc angle changes each time to create curves in letters while the rects are fixed in size.
+However, the blue rects height and x position tends to change based on letters (like "h", "l" etc...).
+My code uses a total of 15 parameters.

 The three parameters per letter:
-  * `size` : radius of the second circle
+  * `size` : size of letters
+* `rectX1` : x pos of first rectangle
+ * `rectY1`: y pos of first rectangle
+ * `rectX2`: x pos of second rectangle
+ * `rectY2`: y pos of second rectangle
+ * `arcX1`: x pos of first arc
+ * `arcY1` : y pos of first arc
-  * `offsetx` : x offset of the second circle relative to the first one
+ * `arcX2`  : x pos of second arc
-  * `offsety` : y offset of the second circle relative to the first one
+ * `arcY2` : y pos of second arc
+  * `start`: start angle of first arc
+ * `stop`: stop angle of first arc
+ * `start1` : start angle of second arc
+ * `stop1`: stop angle of second arc
+ * `sizewd`: width of blue rect
+ * `sizeht`: height of blue rect